Jack Suwinski Player Props: Pirates vs. Mets

-Jack Suwinski -- with an on-base percentage of .262 in his past 10 games, 70 points lower than his season-long percentage -- will be in action for the Pittsburgh Pirates against the New York Mets, with Carlos Carrasco on the mound, on August 14 at 7:10 PM ET.
+On Tuesday, Jack Suwinski (.147 slugging percentage in past 10 games, with no homers) and the Pittsburgh Pirates face the New York Mets, whose starting pitcher will be David Peterson.
+First pitch is at 7:10 PM ET.

-In his previous game he had a one-hit performance (1-for-4) against the Reds.
+He had a hitless performance in his most recent game (0-for-3) against the Mets.

 Jack Suwinski Game Info & Props vs. the Mets